FB Pixel

 When choosing your coverage, you’ll typically have two options for how your insurer values your property:

 • Replacement Cost Value (RCV): Pays you the cost to replace your item with a new one of similar kind and quality.
-This option costs more but offers better protection.
+This option usually costs slightly more but provides stronger protection.

-At Risman, we usually recommend replacement cost coverage for better peace of mind—especially when replacing essential items like electronics, furniture, and appliances.
+At Risman Insurance, we typically recommend replacement cost coverage for better peace of mind—especially when replacing essentials like electronics, furniture, and appliances.

-Standard renters insurance policies come with sub-limits for certain valuable items like:
+Standard renters insurance policies include “sub-limits” for certain valuables such as:

 • Jewelry